Cryptocurrency Starter Guide

 Cryptocurrency will continue to be scrutinised because of is decentralised operation.
 Not only that but it operates with total anonymity and is being used for many different activities like money laundering, drug trafficking, and prostitution.
 Even weapons can be purchased online with cryptocurrencies like Bitcoin.
 The illegal uses of Bitcoin are causing several governments and agencies like the FBI and DHS to take action against the currency.

 They are going to either attempt to regulate cryptocurrencies or shut them down entirely.
 DHS has even frozen accounts entirely when a large Bitcoin exchange is made.
 Despite their actions against Bitcoin, there are many other cryptocurrencies on the market, some of those mentioned in this article.
 Even if Bitcoin were completely shut down, which is next to impossible because of how it is set up, there would be the continual usage of the other cryptocurrencies and new ones would surely spark up as well.
-As long as there are coders, programmers and people like Nakamoto, there will likely always be cryptocurrencies on the market.
+As long as there are coders, programmers and people like Nakamoto, there will likely always be cryptocurrencies on the market (check our cryptocurrency growth stats page for more info).

 Disclaimer: Digital currencies and cryptocurrencies are volatile and can involve a lot of risk.
 Their prices and performance is very unpredictable and past performance is no guarantee of future performance.
 Consult a financial advisor or obtain your own advice independent of this site before relying and acting on the information provided.